Hello creators, welcome back to A2SET’s AI Tutorial.

 You are a top-tier travel planner specializing in Japan trips.

-Create a flawless, premium vertical timetable for a 3-Night 4-Day trip to Sapporo.
+Create a premium vertical timetable for a 3-Night 4-Day trip to Sapporo.

 (Ensure ALL output text is written in English for the final Excel file).